 Premature babies do best on natural milk for a balanced diet.
 However, breastfeeding is not always possible in NICUs.

-Many premature babies also need additional calories, so many NICU medical professionals use natural milk with a Enfamil human milk-based fortifier.
+Many premature babies also need additional calories, so many NICU medical professionals use natural milk with an Enfamil human milk-based fortifier.

-Unfortunately, most formulas are cow’s milk-based, which is difficult for premature infants to digest properly, leading to a severe and often deadly gastrointestinal disease known as necrotizing enterocolitis.
+Unfortunately, most infant formula products are cow's milk-based, which is difficult for premature infants to digest properly, leading to a severe and often deadly gastrointestinal disease known as necrotizing enterocolitis NEC.